DataKind-DC/capital-nature-ingest/.github/CONTRIBUTING.md

 5. If your tests pass, you'll see `OK` logged to your terminal.
 If not, inspect the errors that were raised and update your code accordingly.
 If you've got questions on how to interpret the test output, feel free to [create an issue](https://github.com/DataKind-DC/capital-nature-ingest/issues) or contact us on Slack.

-#### Reviewing your Code and Submitting a Pull Request
+#### Submitting a Pull Request

 So you've written some code, added your tests, and passed your tests.
-Now you'r ready to ask for a code review!
+Now you're ready to ask for a code review!
 Let's initiate a Pull Request.
+But first...

+##### One Final Review

+Before you start a pull request, let's double check your branch changes against the branch it was based on:

+1. Navigate to your repository on GitHub.

+2. Click on `Branches`.

+3. Click on the `Compare` button for your feature branch.

+4. Select the base and compare branches, if necessary.
+The defauly is usually right and this will pretty much always be `master` and your `shiny-new-feature` branch, respectively.

+So what are we doing?
+Here you're checking to make sure your feature branch doesn't conflict with the base branch.
+It shouldn't, since the files you added never existed on the base branch.
+But it can happen and this little step can save you some trouble.

+##### Initiate a Pull Request

+Now you're ready to initiate a pull request.
 A pull request is how code from a local repository becomes available to the GitHub community and can be looked at and eventually merged into the master version.

 To submit a pull request:

 1. Navigate to your repository on GitHub
-2. Click on the Pull Request button
+2. Click on the `Pull Request` button
-3. You can then click on Commits and Files Changed to make sure everything looks okay one last time
+3. You can then click on `Commits` and `Files Changed` to make sure everything looks okay one last time
-4. Write a description of your changes in the Preview Discussion tab
+4. Write a description of your changes in the `Preview Discussion` tab
-5. Click Send Pull Request.
+5. Click `Send Pull Request`.

 This request then goes to the repository maintainers, and they will review the code.

 #### Updating a Pull Request

 Sometimes, you'll need to update your pull request.

 If there's a gray bar saying "This pull request cannot be automatically merged.", then you've got some updates to make.
 That's because the file(s) that your pull request modifies was/were updated in the meantime.
 To avoid a conflict on the remote, GitHub won't let you automatically merge into master.
 This means you need to update your Pull Request by merging the upstream's master branch into your feature branch.
 In short, you need to “merge upstream master” in your branch: